 4. You Have Pushed Friends and Family Away

 Friends and family are very important to most people.
 However, many alcohol and drug addicts find themselves accidentally pushing their loved ones away because of their addiction.
 This does not help to improve things either unfortunately because feeling isolated can lead to mental health problems that can fuel addictions further.
-If you are feeling this way then it is crucial that you find the help you need and go through an Austin drug detox.
+If you are feeling this way then it is crucial that you find the help you need and go through a drug detox.

 5. You Drink Everyday